- $60,000 or $100,000 limit of liability per residence premises, per occurrence

 Yes, you can choose the locations on which you carry the TPP, but must cover all units within a single building.

 Imagine a tenant leaves a candle burning causing a fire loss estimated at $70,000.
 Your property carrier will first step in to cover the loss.
-If your tenant carries a policy with a $30,000 limit of liability, your property carrier will submit the loss to the tenant’s policy to recover $30,000 of the claim they paid out, then submit the remaining $40,000 of the loss they covered against the TPP.
+If your tenant carries a renters insurance policy with a $30,000 limit of liability, your property carrier will submit the loss to the tenant’s policy to recover $30,000 of the claim they paid out, then submit the remaining $40,000 of the loss they covered against the TPP.
+The tenant’s renters insurance is the primary coverage and TPP is in excess.

-You can recover $1,000 per lease.
+You can recover $1,000 per lease, limited to the equivalent of one month’s rent up to $1,000.
 If your monthly rent is $500 and your tenant breaks the lease, you can receive $500 for the first month of vacancy.
-If the unit continues to sit vacant for a second month, you can receive an additional $500.
 That is the most you can receive from this vacancy.
-However, if you place a new tenant who gets deployed (breaking the lease) two months into the lease, you can submit a new Skip Rent claim against the TPP.
+However, if you place a new tenant who gets deployed (breaking the lease) four months into the lease, you can submit a new Skip Rent claim against the TPP.
 Please note that Skip Rent coverage is not triggered if a tenant simply does not pay rent but continues to reside in the unit.
-A broken lease or eviction is required for the policy to pay.
+A broken lease or completed eviction is required for the policy to pay.